• Skip to primary navigation

 • Seriously, I couldn’t find any

-Obviously, Pearl’s higher end kits involve better material (wood, loops etc.), but the Pearl Roadshow profits from Pearl’s advanced production technologies.
-And out comes a sound that surpassed my expectations for a drum set that’s so cheap:
+Pearl’s higher-end kits involve better materials (wood, loops, etc.), but the Pearl Roadshow profits from Pearl’s advanced production technologies.
+And out comes a sound that surpassed my expectations for a drum set that’s so affordable.
+Hear it in action in the video below.

-I also think the Pearl Roadshow looks more professional than the Gammon or the Mendini, so that this is a drum set for practicing as well as for the stage.
+I also think the Pearl Roadshow looks more professional than comparably priced options like the Gammon or the Mendini.
+So this is a drum set for practicing as well as for the stage.
 And audiences will judge you by your looks!

-Plus: the cymbals are a tiny bit better than those on the Gammon and Mendini kits.
+Plus, the cymbals are a tiny bit better than those included in most comparable kits.
 That said, they are still stock cymbals and can’t be compared with brand cymbals (which don’t have to be all that expensive – see the cymbals section below).

 The Pearl Roadshow is my best beginner drum set and will be a companion for a good few years of drumming!